Skip to main navigation Skip to content Skip to footer

 Barb’s 25-year background in finance and accounting management ranges from life science start-ups to commercial-stage companies.
 Prior to joining Danforth she served as CFO of Enterin, where she established the financial infrastructure to support the company’s progress in its clinical trials and preparing for the company’s capital raise.
 She previously held finance leadership roles at Egalet Corporation (Zyla Life Sciences), Sobi, Topaz Pharmaceuticals (acquired by Sanofi-Pasteur), Genaera Corporation and Vicuron Pharmaceuticals (acquired by Pfizer).
 Barb served as Director of Client Service at Resources Global Professionals (RGP).
 She began her career as an auditor at Deloitte.

-March 27, 11:30-12:30pm: Heather Steinman, Senior Vice President for Business Development & Executive Director, Technology Transfer, Wistar Institute
+March 27, 11:30-12:30pm: Heather Steinman, Senior Vice President for Business Development & Executive Director, Technology Transfer, The Wistar Institute

 Heather A. Steinman, Ph.D., M.B.A., joined The Wistar Institute as vice president for business development and executive director of technology transfer in October 2014.
 Dr. Steinman was hired into a newly created position to forge new strategic partnerships with industry, nonprofit, and local academic institutions and advance Wistar’s growing pipeline of biomedical research discoveries.
 Dr. Steinman leads and oversees the implementation of Wistar’s intellectual property strategy and all technology commercialization activities.